Visual Resume – a better way to illustrate complex working experience

 In this visual resume, I also use visual elements to list the achievements and commercial results in a more intuitive and easy to navigate visual bullets points.
 Language and software skills are also visually represented to communicate the advancements.

-I hope this visual representation of my resume could better explain my unique and complex experience in a way that is easier to understand than traditional text based resume.
-However, this visual resume will not replace the traditional resume though, it exists to support.
+I hope this visual representation of my resume could better explain my unique and multidisciplinary experience in a way that is easier to understand than traditional text based resume.
+However, this visual resume will not replace the traditional resume, it exists to support the written CV.

 Visual Resume Supporting Traditional Resume

-The fact is that, many nowadays hire managers and HR system are still rely on text keywords to filter and match talents via a massive words document database, while they are great ways to help fulfil traditional talent management, there are no good for identifying T-shaped and multi-disciplinary talents that their value and experience are less ordinary structured.
+The fact is that, many hiring managers and HR system are still rely on text keywords to filter and match talents with AI amid the massive words document database.
+While they are great ways to help fulfil traditional talent management, they are NO good for identifying T-shaped and multi-disciplinary talents that their value and experience are less ordinarily structured.

-Leverage Visual Resume to Communication Complex Experience More Effectively
+Leverage Visual Resume to Communication Multidisciplinary Experience More Effectively

-Innovation talent are good in connection seemingly un-related dots, and connect them with insightful and cross disciplinary experience to come up with wonderful ideas and solutions; better innovation talent have more depth across different disciplines and capable of organise and communicating complex concepts and stories with compelling stories and visualisations; yet best innovation specialists are capable of successfully commercialise those compelling concepts in real life with great acumen in business and technology!
+Innovation talents are good at connecting seemingly unrelated dots with insightful and cross disciplinary experience to create wonderful ideas and solutions.
+Better innovation talent have more depth across different disciplines and capable of organise and communicating complex concepts and stories with compelling stories and visualisations.

-To help innovate faster, better and cost effectively, innovation talent MUST have both width and depth across multi-disciplines, but these width and depth will be more difficult to communicate via traditional text based resume without lengthy explanations, and visual resume could be an good tool to use.
+To help innovate faster, better and cost effectively, innovation talent MUST have both width and depth across multi-disciplines.
+However, these width and depth will be more difficult to communicate via traditional text based resume without lengthy explanations, and visual resume could be an good tool to use.

 1 thought on “Multidisciplinary Talent Visual Resume Explained – How to communicate your unique work experience visually?”